 Antique white petals with a large, deep orange, almost red cup.
-Flowers open early to mid season and last well.
+Flowers open late season and last well.

 Don’t let the name throw you off, Garden Daffodils can also be grown in containers!

 You can take advantage of the large variety of Daffodils available to create a symphony of colours and textures in your garden or containers.
 Choose early mid and late flowering varieties to extend your show.

 Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

 Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
 The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
 Space your Daffodils 10cm or apart.
 You can allow more space if you are leaving the bulbs in to naturalise.
 Planting them closer will give a more dramatic display.
 We like to plant ours three to a hole to create instant effects.